 When it comes to generating experimental data, the digital revolution is well and truly over.
 Just try to think of the last time you read out an experimental result from an analog device – any ideas?
 The same goes, of course, for writing and publishing results.
 This leaves the scientists’ lab book as the last stronghold of the old, non-digital world.

 Safe and sound?

 One reason why some people hold onto the paper lab book is the feeling of keeping your results secure forever.
 There’s something permanent to having your precious results written out in ink on paper.
-Also, it sometimes seems that digital data can be modified or altered at any time, whereas in paper lab books it’s much harder to make changes unnoticed:
+Also, it sometimes seems that a digital lab implies data which can be modified or altered at any time, whereas in paper lab books it’s much harder to make changes unnoticed.

 With modern lab management software, however, it is possible to create a secure electronic alternative to a paper lab book, and one that is even better at keeping your data safe in the long run.
 Data in electronic lab notebooks (ELNs) is password protected against unwanted editing and securely stored in dedicated data centers that are, by design, resilient against failure of data carriers and services.

 ELNs, such as eLABJournal, address several key challenges of using a paper lab book for modern lab work.
 One of these is the amount and size of the data that can be generated by experiments.
 Scientists never take five or ten images per day when working at the microscope; they take hundreds.
 The same goes for genomics and proteomics studies, which generate vast amounts of digital data – and even the most detailed lab books only contain a small fraction of this information.
 ELNs make it easy to report not just the key findings, but all the data generated.